ACC412 Nonprofit Accounting

 • can discuss accounting issues related to both commercial enterprises and nonprofit

-The work requirement consists of one hand-in problem, which must be handed in before attending the first examination.
+There are two hand-in problems in Part 1, of which one of the problems must be handed in before attending the first examination.

 The examination constitutes of two parts:

-Monsen, N., Commercial and fund accounting: Introduction and comparison with a view to use by nonprofit organizations (NHH Norwegian School of Economics and UiS Business School, 2022).
+Monsen, N., Commercial and fund accounting: Introduction and comparison with a view to use by nonprofit organizations (NHH Norwegian School of Economics and UiS Business School, 3rd edition, August 2023) (Course report).

-Rutherford, B. A. (1983), Fund Accounting, Chapter 4 in «Financial Reporting in the Public Sector» (London: Butterworths).
+Rutherford, B. A., Fund Accounting, Chapter 4 in «Financial Reporting in the Public Sector» (London: Butterworths, 1983).

 - ECTS Credits